 Users can enable or disable the retention policy for the backups based on their requirements.
 When the backup size is low, Users can disable retention.
 This feature allows the user to maintain all the backups without any merging of the incremental timestamps.

 Disk level download option for VMware & Hyper-V plugins

-Users can download backup data in multiple disk file formats such as VHD, VMDK, VHDX, VMDK-Flat and RAW.
-That means that even though you use for example a VMware infrastructure, you can download Hyper-V VHD disk if so required.
+Users can download backup data in multiple disk file formats such as VHD, VMDK, VHDX, VMDK-Flat, and RAW.
+That means that even though you use for example a VMware infrastructure, you can download a Hyper-V VHD disk if so required.

-If the user needs to download individual disks in a virtual machine, he/she can perform disk level download by selecting the type of disks.
+If the user needs to download individual disks in a virtual machine, he/she can perform disk-level download by selecting the type of disk.
 You will find a group of virtual machines in a host backup.
-You can download multiple disks with same disk file format.
+You can download multiple disks with the same disk file format.

 Disk Management Mount in Hyper-V

-Disk Management Mount option in Hyper-V enables you to instantly attach a backup data to disk management as a VHD/VHDX file and proceed with the restore process.
-The VHD/VHDX file is created by virtually mounting the backup data on the Vvembu virtual drive.
+The Disk Management Mount option in Hyper-V enables you to instantly attach backup data to disk management as a VHD/VHDX file and proceed with the restore process.
+The VHD/VHDX file is created by virtually mounting the backup data on the Vembu virtual drive.
 Users can access backup data via disks attached to disk management.

-Once the user is done with the requirement, unmount backup data and operation is complete.
+Once the user is done with the requirement, unmount backup data and the operation are complete.
 This action will resume the backup job so that incremental will run as scheduled.